-It states that the pressure difference between two elevations in fluid is the product of elevation change, gravity, and density.
+It states that the pressure difference between two elevations in a fluid is the product of elevation change, gravity, and density.

-Calculator can solve this equation
+The calculator can solve this equation

-- for pressure using known density, height and gravity
+- for pressure using known density, height, and gravity

-- for density using known pressure, height and gravity
+- for density using known pressure, height, and gravity

-- for height using known pressure, density and gravity
+- for height using known pressure, density, and gravity

-- for gravity using known pressure, height and density
+- for gravity using known pressure, height, and density

 All formulas are trivial.
 The input's default values are as follows:

-- density is density of water
+- density is the density of water

 - gravity is gravity on Earth

-- pressure is one atmosphere.
+- pressure is 1 atm.